ABCs of full-time RV living

 Maintenance and repairs

 Repairs can take a huge chunk of your money.
 Even in the newest RVs, things can go wrong, very wrong, and it is expensive, particularly when out of warranty.
-Your tow vehicles, whether towing a trailer or being towed, will need servicing as well.
+Your tow vehicles, whether towing a trailer or being towed, will need servicing, as well.
 When living full-time in an RV, maintenance and repairs become a major issue, particularly if you can’t stay in the RV during the repairs.

 Equipment

 There may well be equipment you want to add to your RV.
 Things like satellite dishes, air compressors, tire minders, water filtration systems, antennas and boosters, tow bars or tow dollies all add additional expense.
+Starlink Roam is a good option and becoming better all the time.

 Pets